-- 79 The visit will last between one and four days according to our assessment of the scale of review activity required.
-The length of visit will be determined by the scale and complexity of your academic provision in order to accommodate the range of stakeholder meetings required; if you have considerable variability in the type of programmes offered and/or have several collaborative partnerships, you are likely to require a longer visit. - 80 The team will visit your institution onsite for a specified number of consecutive days to meet with stakeholders.
+79 The visit will last between one and four days according to our assessment of the scale of review activity required.
+The minimum expectation is that visits will be one day for the core component and three days for the full component.
+The length of visit will be determined by the scale and complexity of your academic provision in order to accommodate the range of stakeholder meetings required; if you have considerable variability in the type of programmes offered and/or have several collaborative partnerships, you are likely to require a longer visit.

+80 The team will visit your institution onsite for a specified number of consecutive days to meet with stakeholders.
 Meetings held during the visit are likely to involve face-to-face meetings and may include meetings where some or all participants attend via the use of video-conferencing software.
 Where you have multiple sites of delivery, the onsite visit will always be held at a single delivery location.
-Exceptionally, we may consider conducting the whole visit online where this is considered appropriate such as for providers who operate exclusively online or for exceptional cases where extreme weather and/or significant travel disruption make it unfeasible to attend in person.
+Exceptionally, we may consider conducting the whole visit online where this is considered appropriate - such as for providers who operate exclusively online or for exceptional cases where extreme weather and/or significant travel disruption make it unfeasible to attend in person.
 Fully online visits will only be undertaken where we can ensure that the team is in a position to validate the evidence provided and carry out meetings with different stakeholders as it finds appropriate.